awsdocs/amazon-rds-user-guide/doc_source/MySQL.Procedural.Importing.Other.md

 After the load, set the backup retention period back to an appropriate \(no zero\) value\.

-You can't set the backup retention period to zero if the DB instance is a source DB instance for Read Replicas\.
+You can't set the backup retention period to zero if the DB instance is a source DB instance for read replicas\.

 ### InnoDB<a name="MySQL.Procedural.Importing.Advanced.InnoDB"></a>